-How We Grade the Condition of Retro Video Games Before Buying Them
+How We Grade Retro Video Games Before Buying Them

 Some sellers are aware of the condition of their games, while others may not know enough about them.
 These are the sellers who think that if a game loads in the console, it’s in working condition, and that’s all that matters.